• Home

 Clean Your Turkey

 Before you can brine your turkey, you’ll need to clean it.
-First, discard the bag of innards that comes with the bird.
+First, discard the bag of innards with the bird.

 • Remove the giblets in the bottom of the turkey as well as the neck of the turkey.
 Don’t forget to take the bag out of the neck area.
 This can be easily forgotten!